ostrodmit/ostrodmit.github.io/index.md

 title: About
 ---

+__Assistant Professor (RTPC) of Mathematics at University of Southern California__

 <p align = "center">
 <img src="photoGrandCanyon-cropped.jpg" alt="Getty museum" width="30%" align="center" hspace="20">
 </p>

-__Assistant Professor (RTPC) of Mathematics at University of Southern California__.

 _I am on the job market in 2021/2022.
-I only consider tenure-track positions in academia (or CDI in the case of France)_.
+I consider tenure-track positions in academia or full-time research positions in industry_

 Previously I was a postdoc at USC working with [__Meisam Razaviyayn__](https://sites.usc.edu/razaviyayn/research/) (2019-2021) and an ERCIM Alain Bensoussan fellow at Inria Paris with [__Francis Bach__](https://www.di.ens.fr/~fbach/) (2018-2019).